Whatever Happened To LIFTiD After Shark Tank?

 Is LIFTiD still in business?

-With such new technology, many are likely to have the same baffled reaction to LIFTiD as the sharks did.
+And of course, with such new technology, many are likely to have the same baffled reaction to LIFTiD as the sharks did.
 The company has made efforts to ease these anxieties, however, through a page on its website answering questions and concerns regarding the technology and tDCS.
 The page includes several videos featuring neurosurgeon Dr. Theodore H. Schwartz that dive into the effects of tDCS on the brain, along with a list of references.
+Here's hoping the new version of LIFTiD will hit the market soon, providing assistance and shocks for everyone.

 What's next for Ken Davidov?

 Ken Davidov may have put his heart and soul into LIFTiD, but it's far from the only idea he has in store.
-Along with being the creator of LIFTiD and the founder and a partner of the company that owns it, RPW Technology, Davidov also lists himself as a founder and partner of technology brands Global Ionics and Taste Boosters.
+Along with being the creator of LIFTiD and the founder and a partner of the company that owns it, RPW Technology, Davidov also lists himself as a founder and partner of technology brands Global Ionics and Taste Boosters, the latter of which creates organic flavor enhancers.

 Davidov described how he views his ambitious endeavors in an interview with Medium, saying, "I have been working on technologies that combine the human body, battery power and a mild electric current to introduce new products that can provide an incredible wellness benefit.
 All of our products are not only available to consumers but are disruptors in that they all incorporate our groundbreaking technologies."

-In the interview, he shared some of his upcoming innovations being developed.
+In the interview, he talked about some of his other innovations.
 One of these is the HyGenius toothbrush, which utilizes ionic technology to provide a healthier clean.
 The other is the SpoonTEK, a commercial utensil that is said to enhance taste and flavor.
-Davidov sees great potential for the latter creation, telling Medium, "By exciting the taste buds, we are hopeful that the health community may be able to use this technology for those who may have lost their sense of taste from an illness, medications or aging.
+Davidov sees great potential for the latter creation, telling Medium, "By exciting the taste buds, we are hopeful that the health community may be able to use this technology for those who may have lost their sense of taste from an illness, medications, or aging.
 That will surely shake things up!"

 The idea of combining natural human senses and new technology will take some time to become commonplace, but that doesn't seem to be a concern for the optimistic Davidov.